donkolony/donkolony/README.md

 ### The Dev Behind the Code
 Software developer bridging the gap between beautiful user interfaces and robust logic.
-My journey started with a fascination for structure in 2023, and today I approach every project like a metamorphosis.
-Whether I'm collaborating with clients at Ouicestnous, designing responsive layouts, or tinkering with AI-driven backends, my goal is to build things that are both highly functional and visually striking.
+My journey began in 2020 with a drive to understand structure and system design, and today I approach every project like a metamorphosis.
+Whether I'm designing responsive front-end layouts, building out intelligent, AI-driven backend systems, or structuring complex data, my goal is to engineer solutions that are both highly functional and visually striking.
+I'm actively building and expanding my projects, always looking for the next problem to solve.

 <hr>